Cpwp/Lecture0/README.md

 1 example of use of an scss inheritance: table, th and td all extend %tablestyle

 8) "In README.md, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project."
-You just finished reading it :)
+You just finished reading it, I hope it wasn't too long :)

 Many thanks,
 Chris Willmott-Powell